 Use the following recommendations as a starting point to load and optimize data from multiple flat-file sources into a centralized data warehouse location for analysis.

 Your requirements might differ from the architecture described here.

-Before you connect Oracle Analytics Cloud to Oracle Autonomous Data Warehouse, have a database administrator whitelist the IP address (or address range) for your Oracle Analytics Cloud instance.
+Before you connect Oracle Analytics Cloud to Oracle Autonomous Data Warehouse, have a database administrator add the IP address (or address range) for your Oracle Analytics Cloud instance to the allowlist.
 The database administrator must add a security rule that allows TCP/IP traffic from Oracle Analytics Cloud to the database.